SankalpDhote/E-mail-spam-detection/README.md

 # E-mail-spam-detection
-I have created a model for e-mail spam detection using machine learning algorithm.
+I have created a model for e-mail spam detection using Logistic Regression.